Master of Public Health

 Credits 3

-Introduces statistical concepts and analytical methods as applied to data encountered in biomedical sciences.
+This course introduces statistical concepts and analytical methods as applied to data encountered in biomedical sciences.
 It emphasizes the basic concepts of experimental design, quantitative analysis of data, and statistical inferences.

 ND 504: Principles of Environmental Health